Dennis Avoth: Boxing career

 1970 began with mixed results for Avoth.
 He lost to Charlie White, a fighter he had faced four times previously as a professional, before he recorded a win over Terry Feeley at the National Sporting Club.
 He then lost to Cliff Field before a Wales heavyweight title eliminator with Del Phillips was arranged.
 The fight was arranged as the top billing at Swansea's Top Rank Suite on 22 June 1970.
-The night started poorly for the Avoth family when younger brother Leslie was beaten by Santos Martins on the undercard, and Avoth's ambitions to become Welsh heavyweight were dented after Phillips was given the decision by referee Adrian Morgan after the match went the full ten rounds.
+The night started poorly for the Avoth family when younger brother Leslie was beaten by Santos Martins on the undercard, and Avoth's ambitions to become Welsh heavyweight champion were dented after Phillips was given the decision by referee Adrian Morgan after the match went the full ten rounds.
 Avoth finished 1970 with another two losses; to Peter Boddington in London and then to Bunny Johnson in Aberavon, both on points decision.

 In 1971, and now managed by his father Jack, Avoth got his shot at the Welsh heavyweight title, which was still held by Carl Gizzi and had now been undefended in the six years since Gizzi won the title.
 The title fight was taken out of Wales and was staged at the National Sporting Club in London.
 The fight went the full ten rounds and Avoth was given the decision, making him the new Wales heavyweight champion.
 1971 ended with two more wins, over Guinea Roger and Brian Jewitt; but 1972 began with two loses, which included the first time he had ever lost a professional fight by knockout when Roger Tighe stopped him in the sixth round of an eight-round contest.
 In April 1972, Avoth defended his Welsh title for the first time when he again faced Del Phillips.
 The two met in Swansea and again the fight went the distance, but this time referee Adrian Morgan gave the fight to Avoth.
 Avoth defended his title just once more when he beat Gene Innocent in Swansea in June 1973.
 Avoth was to fight just once more, a home bout in Sophia Gardens Pavilion in his home town of Cardiff.
 His challenger, Phil Matthew, knocked Avoth out in the first round, and Avoth retired from the sport soon after.